tinkerhub/stackup-teamplate/README.md

 test
 [link to video]- https://drive.google.com/file/d/103jatAgzfqjqPcEvfnGha1obL9RJEgZK/view?usp=sharing
 ## How it Works ?
-1.Signup with your Name,Email and a strong password. https://github.com/Alexmathai2001/stackup-teamplate/blob/master/tests/signup.png
+1. Signup with your Name,Email and a strong password. https://github.com/Alexmathai2001/stackup-teamplate/blob/master/tests/signup.png

 2. Login to your account by using registered account details. you can reset your